Cruel to Be Kind: Release history

-The song was originally written and recorded for the final Brinsley Schwarz album, It’s All Over Now, which was never officially released.
+The song was originally written and recorded for the final Brinsley Schwarz album, It’s All Over Now, which was not released at the time.

 This version was eventually issued as the non-album B-side of Lowe's "Little Hitler" single, culled from his first solo album in 1978, Jesus of Cool (retitled Pure Pop for Now People in the US).
-This is now known as the "original version," as compiled on Lowe's 1999 box set The Doings: The Solo Years and the 2008 expanded reissue of Jesus of Cool, as well as a bootleg entitled It's All Over Now, based on the unreleased album of the same title.
+This is now known as the "original version", as compiled on Lowe's 1999 box set The Doings: The Solo Years and the 2008 expanded reissue of Jesus of Cool, as well as Mega Dodo Records' release It's All Over Now, based on the unreleased album of the same title.

 The song was then re-recorded with Rockpile and appeared on Lowe's second album Labour of Lust in 1979.
-It was released as a single on the Radar Records label in the UK and Columbia Records in the United States, charting at number 12 in both countries.
+It was released as a single on the Radar Records label in the UK and Columbia Records in the United States, charting at number 12 on both the UK singles chart and the US Billboard Hot 100.
 The cover art was done by Antoinette Laumer Sales, while the cover photograph of Nick Lowe was by Greg Irvine.

-The single was backed with the non-album Lowe solo song "Endless Grey Ribbon," which Lowe had originally composed for fellow Rockpile member Dave Edmunds, as referred to in the ITV documentary Born Fighters.
-Lowe included the Labour of Lust version of the song on both the 1984 12" single of "Half a Boy and Half a Man," from his album Nick Lowe and his Cowboy Outfit, as well as the EP version of his single "All Men Are Liars," from 1990's Party of One.
-It also appears on the 2010 "soundtrack" album "inspired" by the 2006 motion picture The Ant Bully.
-Live versions of the song appear on Lowe's 1998 EP "You Inspire Me," from his Dig My Mood album, and on the 2004 live album Untouched Takeaway.
+The single was backed with the non-album Lowe solo song "Endless Grey Ribbon", which Lowe had originally composed for fellow Rockpile member Dave Edmunds, as referred to in the ITV documentary Born Fighters.
+Lowe included the Labour of Lust version of the song on both the 1984 12" single of "Half a Boy and Half a Man", from his album Nick Lowe and His Cowboy Outfit, as well as the EP version of his single "All Men Are Liars", from 1990's Party of One.
+It also appears on the 2010 soundtrack album of the 2006 motion picture The Ant Bully.
+Live versions of the song appear on Lowe's 1998 single "You Inspire Me", from his Dig My Mood album, and on the 2004 live album Untouched Takeaway.

 The Labour of Lust version of "Cruel to Be Kind" has been included on many compilations of Nick Lowe's work, including 1985's 16 All Time Lowes, 1990's Basher: The Best of Nick Lowe, 1999's The Doings: The Solo Years, 2002's Anthology and 2009's Quiet Please...
 The New Best of Nick Lowe.
-It has also been included on many various artists compilations of hits of the 70s, such as Poptopia!
+It has also been included on many various artists compilations of hits of the 1970s, such as Poptopia!
 70's Power Pop Classics.